-- · Replacement or use of parts not manufactured for or by Lenovo or nonwarranted parts - Identification of software problem sources - · Configuration of UEFI BIOS as part of an installation or upgrade - Changes, modifications, or upgrades to device drivers - Installation and maintenance of network operating systems (NOS) - Installation and maintenance of programs
+- · Replacement or use of parts not manufactured for or by Lenovo or nonwarranted parts - Identification of software problem sources - Configuration of the UEFI BIOS as part of an installation or upgrade - · Changes, modifications, or upgrades to device drivers - Installation and maintenance of network operating systems (NOS) - Installation and maintenance of application programs

-For the terms and conditions of the Lenovo Limited Warranty that apply to your Lenovo hardware product, see "Warranty information" in the Safety, Warranty, and Setup Guide that comes with your computer.
+For the terms and conditions of the Lenovo Limited Warranty that applies to your Lenovo hardware product, see "Warranty information" in the Safety, Warranty, and Setup Guide that comes with your computer.

-If possible, be near your computer when you make your call.
+If possible, be near your computer when you make your call in case the technical assistance representative needs to help you resolve a computer problem.
 Ensure that you have downloaded the most current drivers and system updates, run diagnostics, and recorded information before you call.
 When calling for technical assistance, have the following information available:

 - Machine type and model

-- · Serial numbers of your computer, monitor, and other components, or your proof of purchase
+- Serial numbers of your computer, monitor, and other components, or your proof of purchase

 - Description of the problem

 - Exact wording of any error messages

 - Hardware and software configuration information for your system